WhiteTomX/AzureSaturday/README.md

 # AzureSaturday

-Information around Azure Saturday Speaks
+Information like slide decks or code snippets of my presentations on Azure Saturday.